vedant553/spell-casting-game-webapp/README.md

 A real-time spell-casting duel game using webcam hand tracking.
 Draw magical shapes in the air with your finger to cast spells and defeat your opponent!

+### Watch the Demo Video: spell game.mp4 in the root directory

 ## 🎮 Available Versions

 This project includes **two versions** of the game: